Considering Canadian Solar Inc. (CSIQ) as a potential investment: What Should You Do? - The Dwinnex

 Shares Statistics:

-The stock has traded on average 1.04M shares per day over the past 3-months and 1.01M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, CSIQ traded on average about 1.06M shares per day over the past 3-months and 1.13M shares per day over the past 10 days.
 A total of 64.49M shares are outstanding, with a floating share count of 50.52M.
 Insiders hold about 31.00% of the company’s shares, while institutions hold 58.70% stake in the company.
 Shares short for CSIQ as of Jan 30, 2023 were 3.91M with a Short Ratio of 3.99M, compared to 3.61M on Dec 29, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 6.09% and a Short% of Float of 7.75%.

 Earnings Estimates

-Its stock is currently analyzed by 6 different market analysts.
+The company has 6 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.37 for the current quarter, with a high estimate of $0.62 and a low estimate of $0.16, while EPS last year was $0.17.
 The consensus estimate for the next quarter is $0.7, with high estimates of $1.55 and low estimates of -$0.13.

 Analysts are recommending an EPS of between $2.9 and $2.45 for the fiscal current year, implying an average EPS of $2.61.
 EPS for the following year is $4.99, with 6 analysts recommending between $6.81 and $3.62.